michaelLukasik/ESPDisplay/README.md

 Currently, the information is sent via Bluetooth (as that was the cheapest ELM device I could get my hands on 😎 ), and suffers from PID "misses" occasionally.
 A wired connection may be better in the future.

 ![image](https://github.com/michaelLukasik/ESPDisplay/assets/138163589/8e27342f-f7ff-41d4-af8d-0f722e413afa)

+Here is an example image of how the display looks, with only MPH turned on for the time being.
+The rabbit bitmap image runs at a speed corresponding to how fast you are driving, utilizing the ESP32's Dual Core to bypass the PID misses and keep the animations smooth.